aurangzaib-danial/aurangzaib-danial.github.io/_posts/2021-02-09-life-at-university-of-stirling.md

 But I have found the solution to this problem and instead of reaching out indiviudally, I have started sharing stuff using **WhatsApp Statuses** which are great and easy to use.
 This way I can keep in touch with my friends through pics and memos and anyone can send me a message related to a specific status without me having to send it to everyone.

+## Course so far
+Since, I have started learning at INTO University of Stirling, I have always felt a sense of comfort and joy.
+Currently, I’m going through a pathways program that leads to a University degree.
+However, I did not expect that the program would be heavily dedicated towards polishing the basic skills of students that will allow them to succeed in the challenging environments of university.

+To elaborate, the teachers are extra-ordinarily committed to their students.
+I have found that the teachers go above and beyond when a student asks for help.
+For instance, my English teacher **Mrs. Amy Carr** is exceptionally responsive to my questions.
+Whenever I send her a message, she replies with a comprehensive answer that not only solves my problem, but I also end up learning one or more things.
+I can request a one-on-one meeting with her on a weekly basis which is a tremendous opportunity for overcoming complex problems.
+Moreover, other teachers have the same sense of commitment to their students.

+## Conclusion
 My life here at **University of Stirling** has just started.
 I do believe that the things are going to get much interesting and fun with time.